-- 3. All other children living within the Area of Priority.
-For inclusion in this category, the child's home address, (as defined by this policy) must be located within the Area of Priority shown on the Ashton Park School Priority Area Map published on the website with this policy. - 4.
+- 3. All other children living within the Area of First Priority.
+For inclusion in this category, the child's home address, (as defined by this policy) must be located within the Area of First Priority shown on the RGS Priority Area Map published on the website with this policy. - 4.
 Children of Excalibur employees employed at the School on a permanent, minimum 40% Full Time Equivalent contract with the Trust for two or more years at the time at which the application for admission is made or who have been recruited to fill a vacant post for which there is a demonstrable skill shortage3. - 5.
-All other children with a sibling at the school in Year 7 to Year 11.
+All other children living within the Area of Second Priority.
+For inclusion in this category, the child's home address, (as defined by this policy) must be located within the Area of Second Priority shown on the RGS Priority Area Map published on the website with this policy. - 6.
+All other children with a sibling at the school in Year 7 to Year 11

 For inclusion in this category, the sibling (as defined by this policy) must attend the school in Year 7 to Year 11 at the time of application/the application deadline and when the applicant child is admitted.

 For inclusion in this category, parents must state the sibling's details in the application form.

-6. All other children.
+7. All other children.